A serene walk around The British cemetery of Corfu town. Victorian graves and fallen heroes.

 Interested in travel, food and books from Greece?
 Here's a blog you will love! #Greek #blogger #writer Share on X

 New!
 Clean Christmas romance.
 Two broken hearts.
 One magical holiday.
 A Santorini farm where anything can happen.
-Check it out on preorder!
-Launches December 4, 2025
+Check it out!

 For my delicious Greek recipes, go here